Crew in Final Spacewalk Preps, Studies Plants and Worms

-Category: Space Hits: 0NASA astronaut Kate Rubins is pictured during a spacewalk in September of 2016 working on solar array maintenance.
+Category: Space Hits: 1NASA astronaut Kate Rubins is pictured during a spacewalk in September of 2016 working on solar array maintenance.

 The Expedition 64 crew is in final preparations for Sunday’s spacewalk to ready the International Space Station for new solar arrays.
 The orbital residents are also tending to plants and observing worms to continue learning how space affects biology.